tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/spring-security.md

 We classify data as “at rest” or “in transition.”
 In this context, data at restrefers  to  data  in  computer  storage  or,  in  other  words,  persisted  data.
 Data  intransition applies to all the data that’s exchanged from one point to another.Different security measures should, therefore, be enforced, depending on thetype of data.

+Security is a cross-cutting concern that you should consider from the beginning of a software project

+Spring Boot được dùng trong microservice vì nó giảm boilerplate code configuration code phải viết.

 ## Vulnerabilities

 An excellent start to understanding vulnerabilities is being aware of the Open WebApplication  Security  Project,  also  known  as  OWASP  (<https://www.owasp.org>).
 AtOWASP, you’ll find descriptions of the most common vulnerabilities that you shouldavoid  in  your  applications.